 The Thai girl’s name is Mei and she becomes one of 1,500 girls rescued from the sex industry by an organisation called Destiny Rescue since 2011 alone.

-After the Thai police take Mei from the hotel, she spends one month in a government run welfare home before authorities make a decision to place her with family members.
+After the Thai police take Mei from the hotel, she spends one month in a government-run welfare home before authorities decide to place her with family members.
 They are first vetted by Thai authorities and found to be of good character.

 JD Keppel has just played an important role in the young girl’s life but doesn’t get the opportunity to see her again.
 Mei is encouraged to turn around her life and given the support that she needs.
 JD never gets to see Mei’s smile.
 His last recollection of the Thai girl is one of shock and anxiety as she emerged from the dingy shower to see police officers taking the New Zealand man away.